rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 #### Summary

 In this section, we’ve explored the assembly-level details of the `stack0` program.
-We’ve learned how to identify the locations of important variables like `buffer` and `modified` in memory, and how these positions relate to the stack pointer.
+We’ve learned how to identify the locations of important variables like `buffer` and `unsecured` in memory, and how these positions relate to the stack pointer.
 Additionally, we’ve discussed how we can use tools like `gdb` to disassemble code and inspect memory.
 Understanding these concepts is crucial for analyzing and crafting exploits, as it allows us to comprehend and manipulate how a program behaves at the lowest level.

 Now that we’ve got a solid grasp of the program at the assembly level, let’s consider some other useful information that’s stored on the stack.

 ### Introducing Return Addresses

 When exploiting the buffer overflow in `stack0`, you might encounter a `segmentation fault` error.
-This happens when our input overwrites not just the `modified` variable but also other adjacent values in memory.
+This happens when our input overwrites not just the `unsecured` variable but also other adjacent values in memory.
 One of these critical values is the **return address**.
 When the return address is corrupted, it triggers the segmentation fault.

 To understand the return address, let’s tie it back to what we’ve discussed about memory and code execution.
 Recall that the code executed by the CPU is a sequence of machine instructions, which we often visualize as assembly language.
 The CPU uses a special register called the **instruction pointer** (IP) to keep track of the next instruction to execute.
 When a function is called, the instruction pointer jumps to the first instruction of that function.

 However, because functions need to return to the point they were called from, the current value of the instruction pointer (the return address) must be saved before the jump.
 This saved return address is stored in memory---specifically, on the stack---so that the CPU can resume execution at the correct point after the function completes.

 Now, we can see what causes the segmentation fault.
-When we overflow the buffer, we overwrite `modified` and eventually the return address.
+When we overflow the buffer, we overwrite `unsecured` and eventually the return address.
 When the function tries to return, it loads the corrupted address (now a series of `aaaa` characters, or `0x61616161` in hexadecimal) into the instruction pointer.
 Since this address doesn’t point to valid code, the hardware flags an error, notifies the operating system, and the process is terminated.

-We can avoid this segmentation fault in `stack0` by adjusting our exploit to only overwrite the `modified` variable, leaving the return address intact.
+We can avoid this segmentation fault in `stack0` by adjusting our exploit to only overwrite the `unsecured` variable, leaving the return address intact.
 But a more intriguing question is: What can we do if we can _control_ the return address?
 By controlling the return address, we can redirect the program's control flow---essentially, we can tell the program to execute code of our choosing.
-If done skillfully (and with a bit of luck), this can lead to *arbitrary code execution*.
+If done skillfully (and with a bit of luck), this can lead to _arbitrary code execution_.

 Arbitrary code execution means that an attacker can run any code they choose on a target machine.
 Imagine the possibilities: with this kind of control, an attacker could steal sensitive information, install malicious software, or even take full control of the system.
 It’s easy to see how dangerous this could be for the machine's owner.